jbryois/scRNA_disease/README.md

 Once the GWAS sumstats are ready and the specificity files are ready, you can use the following [code](Code_Paper/LDSC_pipeline/README.md) to test for associations using LDSC.

+Alternatively, you could use a nextflow pipeline located [here](https://github.com/jbryois/LDSC_nf)

 The code to look for heritability enrichment of the top 10% most specific genes was made to be run in parallele on a SLURM cluster.
 It would need to be adapted if you want to run it locally.

 # Expression Weighted Celltype Enrichment